SeaBirdsGet the app

 How accurate is the projected coordinate?

 Typically ±25–100 meters at <1 km.
 Accuracy depends on three things: your GPS fix quality, your compass calibration, and the range you estimated.
 The app surfaces a calibration warning when the compass is unreliable; long-range projections compound the error.
-Treat every Seabirds waypoint as a starting search circle, not a destination.
+Treat every SeaBirds waypoint as a starting search circle, not a destination.

 What does it cost?